Cooter’s Dukes of Hazzard Museum

 Cooter’s museum is open 9 am to 9 pm on Fridays and Saturdays.
 The rest of the week, it’s open 9 am to 8 pm.
 Those are generous hours, so there’s no excuse for not fitting in a museum visit if you make it to Nashville!

-There’s a Dukes of Hazzard mini-museum in Gatlinburg as well, near the Smoky Mountains.
+Gatlinburg, Tennessee has one of these museums too, near the Smoky Mountains.
 The Gatlinburg location features a go-kart track and mini-golf course, in addition to a selection of costumes and memorabilia.
-UPDATE: As of 2020, the location in Gatlinburg has closed.
+UPDATE: The Gatlinburg location has closed.

 There are now two additional Cooter’s locations in Luray and Pigeon Forge, Tennessee as well.
 Cooter is just taking over the whole state, it seems!